Overview

 accounting irregularities.
 In the event banks, brokers, hedging counterparties, lenders or other

-custodians (each, a “Financial Institution”) experiences a Distress Event, Freestone and/or
+custodians (each, a “Financial Institution”) experiences a Distress Event, Freestone and/or the

-Securities Investor Protection Corporation (“SIPC”), in the case of certain broker-dealers,
+Protection Corporation (“SIPC”), in the case of certain broker-dealers, amounts in excess of the

-amounts in excess of the relevant insurance are subject to risk of loss, and any non-U.S.
+relevant insurance are subject to risk of loss, and any non-U.S. Financial Institutions that are

-Financial Institutions that are not subject to similar regimes pose increased risk of loss.
+not subject to similar regimes pose increased risk of loss.
+Although in recent years governmental

-Although in recent years governmental intervention has resulted in additional protections for
+intervention has resulted in additional protections for depositors, there can be no assurance that

-avoid the risk of loss, substantial delays or negative impact on banking or brokerage
+governmental intervention will be successful or avoid the risk of loss, substantial delays or

-conditions or markets.
-Although Freestone expects to exercise contractual remedies under
+negative impact on banking or brokerage conditions or markets.
+Although Freestone expects to

-the agreements with Financial Institutions in the event of a Distress Event, there can be no
+exercise contractual remedies under the agreements with Financial Institutions in the event of a

-assurance that such remedies will be successful or avoid losses or delays.
+Distress Event, there can be no assurance that such remedies will be successful or avoid losses

 Many Financial Institutions require, as a condition to using their services or otherwise, that